-Carolyn Forché is the author of four books of poetry: Gathering The Tribes, which received the Yale Younger Poets Award, The Country Between Us, chosen as the Lamont Selection of the Academy of American Poets, The Angel of History, which won the Los Angeles Times Book Award, and Blue Hour, a finalist for the National Book Critics Circle Award.
-She compiled and edited Against Forgetting: Twentieth Century Poetry of Witness (1993).
-She has been a human rights activist for thirty years.
+Carolyn Forché is the author of Gathering The Tribes, which received the Yale Younger Poets Award, The Country Between Us, chosen as the Lamont Selection of the Academy of American Poets, The Angel of History, which won the Los Angeles Times Book Award, and Blue Hour, a finalist for the National Book Critics Circle Award.
+She is also the editor of Against Forgetting: Twentieth-Century Poetry of Witness (W. W. Norton, 1993) and the coeditor of Poetry of Witness: The Tradition in English, 1500-2001 (W. W. Norton, 2014).
 A former Lannan Visiting Professor of Poetry, Forché is Professor of English and Director of Lannan Center for Poetics and Social Practice at Georgetown University.

 Aminatta Forna, Lannan Foundation Chair of Poetics

 Aminatta Forna is a novelist, memoirist and essayist.
 She was born in Scotland and raised between Sierra Leone and the United Kingdom.
 Her novels are The Hired Man, The Memory of Love and Ancestor Stone.
 In 2002 she published a memoir of her dissident father and Sierra Leone, The Devil that Danced on the Water.
 All her books have won or been nominated for awards.
 Aminatta held the post of Professor of Creative Writing at Bath Spa University and was Sterling Brown Distinguished Visiting Professor at Williams College, MA, in 2011 and 2013.
 She is the current Lannan Foundation Chair of Poetics.

 PATRICIA GUZMAN, Program Coordinator